edxmorgan/casadi-on-gpu/README.md

 A demo of a robot dynamic model with 33 parameters is also included where posteriors of the parameters are sampled from `src/posterior.bin` and batch evaluated for stochastic forward dynamics.

-This is a template, not a library: copy/adapt the workflow to your own CasADi functions.
+This code is an archetype, not a library: copy/adapt the workflow to your own CasADi functions.

 ---